hvmonteiro/majin/README.md

 ```
 *Side note:* [Electron authors recommend](http://electron.atom.io/docs/tutorial/electron-versioning/) to use fixed version here.

-## Adding npm modules to your app
+## Adding npm modules

 Remember to respect the split between `dependencies` and `devDependencies` in `package.json` file.
 Your distributable app will contain modules listed in `dependencies` after running the release script.

-*Side note:* If the module you want to use in your app is a native one (not pure JavaScript but compiled binary) you should first  run `npm install name_of_npm_module` and then `npm run postinstall` to rebuild the module for Electron.
+*Side note:* If the module you want to use is a native one (not pure JavaScript but compiled binary) you should first  run `npm install name_of_npm_module` and then `npm run postinstall` to rebuild the module for Electron.
 You need to do this once after you're first time installing the module.
 Later on, the postinstall script will fire automatically with every `npm install`.

 # Testing